“Jes’ talkn’ about old leather boots, worn and weathered.”

 Rich and textured.

 Construction boots, work boots, farm boots, fashion, punk or rocker boots, maybe a pair of army boots in the lot.

-Old leather boots often became very personal to the wearer and were worn and worn, repaired and repaired.
+Old leather boots often became very personal to the wearer as they were worn and worn, repaired and repaired.

 Sometimes I hang a pair from a veranda rafter or on the old post.

 I found a discarded roll of thin leather strapping for lacing where needed.

 What do the soles of these shoes bear witness to I wonder?

 Not spared all the wear upon them, though, as the leather and soles remain sturdy as does the stitching so could be plenty of wear left in them (once the spiders are evicted).